MichalZG/targets_list/README.md

 # Targets list

-Simple website with database for list objects for astonomical observations.
+A Simple website with database for list objects for astronomical observations.
 Skymap, altitude and phase (if periodic) of objects with basic information about the observation site.
 Live demo: http://104.248.129.33:8888/